Introduction to Elliptic Curves

 In this article, we hope to shed some light on curve, and establish the impetus required to develop insight into its use cases.

-An elliptic curve is the set of points that lies on the curve, , together with , the “point of infinity”.
-The point of infinity is an artificial point on the curve that acts as an ideal point on the projective space of elliptic curves.
+An elliptic curve is the set of points that lies on the curve, , together with , the “point at infinity”.
+The point at infinity is an artificial point on the curve that acts as an ideal point on the projective space of elliptic curves.
 In other words, it is the point that lies at the ends of all lines parallel to the y-axis.

 For practical purposes, we define a rule where for any point on the curve, .
 With this rule, the set of points on elliptic curves becomes an algebraic closure, meaning any point obtained from applying an algebraic operation on any 2 points on the curve will still belong to the elliptic curve.